inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 }
 ```

-## Optional custom fields
+## Optional fields

-[Custom fields](../operate/customize/metadata/custom_fields/records/#declaring-custom-fields) are the recommended way to extend the internal data model to fit your specific needs.
-In addition to supporting your own custom extensions, InvenioRDM provides a set of ready-to-use add-on optional custom fields that can be enabled without advanced configuration.
+InvenioRDM provides a set of ready-to-use add-on optional fields that can be enabled without advanced configuration.
+Those fields are grouped is Journal, Imprint, Thesis, Meeting, and Codemeta bundles.
 See the [related documentation](../operate/customize/metadata/optional_fields.md) on how to enable them.

 ### Journal
 Describe the scholarly journal in which the article was published.